-- Distinguish the fundamental knowledge of optimization methods for machine learning. - Use optimization techniques and numerical methods of optimization. - Enumerate fundamentals of optimization methods and apply different techniques to solve various optimization problems arising from machine learning. - Explain about Optimization Methods - Discuss about Parallel and Distributed Optimization Algorithms and applications - Analyze various methods of optimizations for machine learning and choose best approaches to improve machine learning performance.
+- Distinguish the fundamental knowledge of optimization methods for machine learning. - Summarize optimization techniques and numerical methods of optimization. - Outline fundamentals of optimization methods and apply different techniques to solve various optimization problems arising from machine learning. - Illustrate Optimization Methods for co variance relations. - Discuss about Parallel and Distributed Optimization Algorithms and applications.